demisto/content/Packs/Rapid7_InsightIDR/Integrations/Rapid7_InsightIDR/README.md

 ### rapid7-insight-idr-get-investigation

 ***
 Get a specific investigation.
-This investigation is specified by either ID or RRN (If multi-customer set to true, the investigation_id must be in the RRN format).
+This investigation is specified by either ID or Rapid7 Resource Names (RRN).
+(If multi-customer is set to true, the investigation_id must be in the RRN format).

 #### Base Command